marcotuiio/TaylorSwift_Guesser/README.md

 ### Conclusion

 The metrics showed to be more close to reality.
 In the previous project sometimes they seemed off and not very reliable.
+In this case doesnt make sense to use LOO.

 Another very obvious and error inducing factor is that if the dataset has 1000 songs and 50 are from TS, the model will be very biased to say that the song is not from TS.
 This is a issue of class imbalance and its a challenge that should be addressed to ensure unbiased model predictions.